muddyfish/ao3_slack_bash/README.md

    - trigger2: The trigger for acl2 to be checked
    - reply2: The message to show when acl2 has been verified
    - timeout: How long to wait before cancelling the command waiting for a second person

+Installing:

+This bot uses Python 3.6.
+Create a virtualenv and install with `pip install -r requirements.txt`.

+Run with `python main.py` in the installation directory.